 What I’ve Learned After Nine Operations and 66 Rounds of Radiation for Head and Neck Cancer

-This May, Bob Cancalosi, 58, shared his story at the 18th annual Founders’ Day luncheon, an annual event to celebrate Mass.
+Bob Cancalosi, shared his story at the 18th annual Founders’ Day luncheon, an annual event to celebrate Mass.
 Eye and Ear’s mission of providing excellent care of disorders that affect the eye, ear, nose, throat, head and neck.